 My second and most important tip for visiting Versailles is this: on the day that you want to tour the main residence, sign up for a guided tour through the Château’s official website.
 It costs an additional €10 per person (on top of general admission), but it was some of the best money we have ever spent.
 It allows you to skip the massive entry line.
 Shortly before the start time of your tour, you will get to go in through a separate entrance.
 From there, you’ll join a small group of people and be led through an area of the Château that is off-limits to everyone else.
 Versailles is huge, but you only see a few of its rooms when you go through on a general admission ticket.
 There are many other rooms and areas whose access require you sign up for a guided tour.
 By doing so, you’ll learn about the history of the residence and the culture of the French court from a knowledgeable tour guide.
 You’ll also get a chance to explore the Château away from the main crush of the crowds.
 Later in the day, you’ll be extremely thankful for that experience when you are elbow-to-elbow with the rest of the masses.

 There are several different guided tour options available.
 Neil and I went on a tour of the “Private Apartments of the Kings.”
-There are also tours that cover “Louis XIV at Versailles”; “The Apartments of Louis XV’s Daughters”; “The Intimate Versailles of Kings”; the apartments belonging to “The King’s Favourites”, Madame de Pompadour and Madame du Barry (mistresses of Louis XV); the “Splendours of Versailles”; and more.
+There are also tours that cover “Louis XIV at Versailles”; “The Apartments of Louis XV’s Daughters”; “The Intimate Versailles of Kings”; the apartments belonging to “The King’s Favourites” (Louis XV’s mistresses Madame de Pompadour and Madame du Barry); the “Splendours of Versailles” and more.
 There are also tours available for the Petit Trianon, the Grand Trianon, the Queen’s Hamlet, the Queen’s Theatre, and for special exhibitions.

 After walking through the Place d’Armes, you’ll enter the first courtyard, the Cour d’Honneur (Courtyard of Honour).
 This is where you’ll see a big crowd of people queued up, waiting to get into the Château.
-There’s a big golden gate, the Gate of Honour, and lots of people will be lined up to take pictures through its railings.
-On the other side of that gate lies the Royal Courtyard and the main residence.
+There’s a big golden gate, the Porte d’honneur (Gate of Honour), and lots of people will be lined up to take pictures through its railings.
+On the other side of that gate lies the Cour Royale (Royal Courtyard) and the main residence.

 A glimpse through the bars at the Château de Versailles.